jairathn/Billing-Optimizer/README.md

 ---

-## Key Optimization Patterns to Implement
+## Examples of Optimization Patterns to Implement

 ### 1. Excision Margin Calculation
 ```python